— KO(S)MISCHE PROG MUSIC FROM GERMANY Music and post-war Westernization

 music beyond control.
 And so is Kraftwerk's first album in its entirety.

-5) Faust: "Mamie Is Blue" (from their second album, "So Far", Polydor Records, 1972) Side B's opening and the album's title track, "So Far", a melodic carpet of harmonies, suddenly segues into quite something else, slowly becoming "Mamie Is Blue", a brutal concrete slab of a harsh, proto-industrial rhythm, a fist (hence Faust) that will grab you, stomp you, eat you and churn you out when it's done with you after five minutes or so.
+5) Faust: "Mamie Is Blue" (from their second album, "So Far", Polydor Records, 1972) Side B's opener and the album's title track, "So Far", a serial/melodic carpet of harmonies, suddenly segues into quite something else: "Mamie Is Blue", a brutal concrete slab of a harsh, proto-industrial rhythm, a fist (hence Faust) that will grab you, stomp you, eat you and churn you out when it's done with you after five minutes of evil drones.
 You have been warned.
-"Mamie Is Blue" actually is the original sin (or perhaps the Ursuppe) of what a few years later would eventually be called industrial indeed and would become a genre of its own.
+"Mamie Is Blue" actually is the original sin (or perhaps the Ursuppe) of what a few years later would eventually be called Industrial and would become a genre of its own.
 Throbbing Gristle in the UK must have listened closely and adoringly.
-The almost completely instrumental track builds its rhythm pattern by slowly, but disconcertingly, changing and tampering with its regularity, inserting ever more painful, yes: painful, and very dramatic noises.
-These reach a climax, but the pent-up power is so large that the re-emerging rhythm pattern that follows the coital frenzy is even more intense, and will leave the listener shattered.
-Mark my words: this is among those Teutonic tracks that Will Change Your Life.
-But do not put up the volume too much: these noises are prone to seriously wreck your mind and damage your sense of hearing.
+Faust's almost completely instrumental track builds its rhythm pattern by slowly, but disconcertingly, changing and tampering with its regularity, inserting ever more painful, yes: painful, and very dramatic noises.
+These reach a climax, but the pent-up power is so large that the re-emerging flaccid-penis-like rhythm pattern that follows the coital frenzy is even more intense, and will leave the listener shattered.
+Mark my words: "Mamie Is Blue" is among those Teutonic tracks that Will Change Your Life.
+But do not put up the volume too much: These noises are prone to seriously wreck your mind and damage your sense of hearing.
 Seriously.
 Wümme, Wümme, we've all been there. ____________________________________________________________

 This "Krautrocker's Top 20" gets a bit too long and nerdy, doesn't it, darling?
 Well, consider yourself lucky that it isn't a Top 50 (but stay tuned for my fav list of Argentinian "Pamparock" classicos). ____________________________________________________________